akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 ## Prerequisite

 Having a basic understanding of Akka actors will help the reader of this guide.
-There is a [getting started guide](https://developer.lightbend.com/guides/akka-quickstart-scala/) for Akka actors should you feel like brushing up your knowledge thereof.
+There is a [Quickstart guide](https://developer.lightbend.com/guides/akka-quickstart-scala/) for Akka actors should you feel like brushing up your knowledge thereof.

 ## Downloading the example